Where Does the Hudson River Start and End

 The Hudson River was also the eastern outlet for the Erie Canal, which, when completed in 1825, became an important transportation artery for the early 19th-century United States.

-The Hudson River because of its close proximity to Montreal and New York City along with its ability to connect to the Great Lakes and the Mississppi River served as great importance and strategy in both the French and Indian and the Revolutionary Wars.
+The Hudson River because of its proximity to Montreal and New York City along with its ability to connect to the Great Lakes and the Mississippi River served as great importance and strategy in both the French and Indian and the Revolutionary Wars.
 As a result of the strategic location afforded the Hudson River, numerous battles were fought along the river and in nearby waterways.

 In recent history, in January 2009 on a cold day on the Hudson River, US Airways Flight 1549 departed LaGuardia Airport in New York that was interrupted when birds shut down the plane’s engines, and Captain Sully Sullenberger with the first Mate Jeffery Skiles made modern aviation history by landing their aircraft on the famous Hudson River.
 This would be known as The Miracle on The Hudson.